 - Your spouse had the opportunity to do so

 Sometimes a spouse will have direct proof of Adultery, an eyewitness, or photographs.
 But one may have to rely on indirect proof or “circumstantial evidence.”
-You may have to check with an attorney as to what is admissible, but admissible evidence may include cell phone records, e-mails, credit card transactions, hotel receipts, love letters, or travel records.
+You may have to check with your divorce attorney what is admissible.
+Still, admissible evidence may include cell phone records, e-mails, credit card transactions, hotel receipts, love letters, or travel records.
 It is possible to text records or Facebook or similar postings are permitted as evidence.

-When deciding issues of alimony and property division, a divorce judge in Ohio will not consider a spouse’s transgressions.
+A divorce judge in Ohio will not consider a spouse’s transgressions when deciding alimony and property division.
 For example, an adulterous person will not necessarily “lose the house.”
 Decisions on these topics will be made according to state law.

 In Ohio, alimony is referred to as “spousal support.”
 One spouse may ask the Court to order the other spouse to make financial support payments.
-The Court is required to consider 14 different factors in each case when deciding how much to award in spousal support (See Ohio Revised Code, Chapter 3105).
+The Court must consider 14 factors in each case when deciding how much to award in spousal support (See Ohio Revised Code, Chapter 3105).

-Ohio may consider marital misconduct, including Adultery by either spouse as part of “any factor the court finds to be fair and relevant” (the last of the 14 factors mentioned in the last paragraph).
-The Court is not required to consider any misconduct by any spouse, and even if it is considered, it is not required that it be found relevant.
+Ohio may consider marital misconduct, including Adultery by either spouse, as part of “any factor the court finds to be fair and relevant” (the last of the 14 factors mentioned in the last paragraph).
+The Court is not required to consider any misconduct by any spouse, and even if it is considered, it is not required to be found relevant.
 In other words, there is no guarantee that Adultery will play a role in the awarding of spousal support in Ohio.

 If Divorce Is In Your Future

 You need to be armed with knowledge about what is happening to you.
-It is very likely you may have a difficult road ahead, especially if there are minor children involved.
-Many people have gone through what you are experiencing and they have survived.
+You may likely have a difficult road ahead, especially if minor children are involved.
+Many people have gone through what you are experiencing, and they have survived.
 Many have come out with a better life than they had in an unhappy marriage.

-You may wish to consult an experienced Ohio divorce attorney before confronting your spouse about a divorce or if your space has already told you she has found someone else.
+You may wish to consult an experienced Akron divorce lawyer before confronting your spouse about a divorce, or if your space has already told you, she has found someone else.
 Our divorce and family law attorneys can advise you whether using Adultery as grounds is right for your case and will review with you how you can get the evidence needed to prove your case.